-To identify the preferred alternative, NPS evaluated each alternative on its ability to best meet the plan's purpose and need, while fulfilling its statutory mission and responsibilities, giving consideration to economic, environmental, technical, and other factors.
-The NPS preferred alternative is Alternative 3, which is also the environmentally preferable alternative.
+To identify the preferred alternative, NPS evaluated each alternative on its ability to meet the plan objectives, considering potential impacts on the environment and on existing and future operations.
+The NPS preferred alternative is Alternative 3, which is also the environmentally preferred alternative.
 A summary of the alternatives impact analysis is provided in Table 2-6.